ORS Sections

 2020

-ORS Sections hosted scientific meetings combining programming for Section members only and open to all meeting attendees.
+ORS Sections hosted scientific meetings combining programming for Section members only and sessions open to all meeting attendees.

 2021

-ORS Research Section Scientific Meetings were held live during the first ever virtual ORS 2021 Annual Meeting, All Access held February 12-16, 2021.
+ORS Research Section Scientific Meetings were held live during the first-ever virtual ORS 2021 Annual Meeting, All Access, held February 12–16, 2021.

 Other additional Section Officers that may serve as part of the leadership may include: Section Membership Chair, Section Communications Chair, and Section Member-at-Large.